 Belshazzar glared at Nintu.
 “See?”

-Nintu took a deep breath to dislodge the uneasiness.
+Nintu took a deep breath to dislodge his uneasiness.
 “How old are you boys?”

 “That’s right.
 Only twelve.
 Much too young to be thinking on such matters.
 And if you keep allowing these petty resentments to come between you, they’ll destroy your friendship.”